bttrfl/go-list/README.md

 # go-list
 Just a list of useful go resources maintained mostly by myself for myself.
-But I believe that you'll find something interesting for you too!
+But I believe you may also find something handy here!
 ## Articles
 * https://dave.cheney.net/practical-go/presentations/qcon-china.html
 * https://medium.com/statuscode/how-i-write-go-http-services-after-seven-years-37c208122831